microsoft/ai-developer/Labs/lab-03.md

         @kernel_function()
         def get_day_of_week(self, date_str: Annotated[str, "The date string in format YYYY-MM-DD"] = None) -> str:
-            """Get the day of week for a date.""" if date_str is None:
+            if date_str is None:
                 return datetime.now().strftime("%A")